sritala/CyberSecurityBase-project/README.md

 ### How to avoid this:

 This problem can be found from templates->list.
-This program uses Thymeleaf template where the vulnerability is in the code "span th:utext="${subscriber.name}">".
+This program uses Thymeleaf template where the vulnerability is in the code "span th:utext="${subscriber.name}".
 Th:utex stands for unescaped text and should be avoided as it can cause security problems.
 You can avoid this by using "th:text" instead.

 ## Issue III: Security misconfiguration